You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

 where, in all cases, $a \simeq b$ denotes equality of $a$ and $b$ at leading-order in $1/N$.

 In other words, in the constant concentration case, the MAP estimate reduced to the simple estimate we expect for a Poisson binding sequence---just dividing the number of binding events by the elapsed time, with a dimensional normalization by the binding rate.
-This result recovers the classical limit of maximum likelihood estimation under constant concentration, consistent with previous results~\cite{endres2009maximum}.
-As mentioned above, this differs by the factor of 2 from the Berg-Purcell result \cite{berg1977physics}, because the latter symmetrically utilizes both bound and unbound receptor states, despite bound times carrying no concentration information, whereas maximum likelihood estimation optimally weights only the informative unbound intervals~\cite{endres2009maximum}.
+This result recovers the classical limit of ML estimation under constant concentration, consistent with previous results~\cite{endres2009maximum}.
+As mentioned above, this differs by the factor of 2 from the Berg-Purcell result \cite{berg1977physics}, because the latter symmetrically utilizes both bound and unbound receptor states, despite bound times carrying no concentration information, whereas ML estimation optimally weights only the informative unbound intervals~\cite{endres2009maximum}.

 For a more general $\bar{c}_\theta(t)$ at $T\to\infty$, we note that, if $T$ increases by a small amount $dT$, then only a few new bindings will happen, and thus the estimate $\hat{\theta}$ will change only by a small amount $d\hat{\theta}$ as well.
-Thus, to get some intuition for the general behavior of the $\hat{\theta}$, we can thus transform Eq.~\eqref{eq: first derivative of log posterior} into a (stochastic) differential equation describing the dynamics of $\hat{\theta}$ as a function of the measurement time $T$.
+Thus, to get some intuition for the general behavior of the $\hat{\theta}$, we can transform Eq.~\eqref{eq: first derivative of log posterior} into a (stochastic) differential equation describing the dynamics of $\hat{\theta}$ as a function of the measurement time $T$.
 For this, we define $F(\hat\theta, T)$:

 Now, notice that, by definition, $F$ does not change over a small time interval, so that $F(\hat{\theta}+\Delta \hat{\theta}, T+\Delta T) = 0$.
 Thus expanding in small $\Delta T, \Delta\hat{\theta}$ gives: